jrouquie/models/research/object_detection/g3doc/running_pets.md

 It is also possible to run locally by following
 [the running locally instructions](running_locally.md).

-## Installing TensorFlow and the TensorFlow Object Detection API
+## Install TensorFlow and the TensorFlow Object Detection API

 Please run through the [installation instructions](installation.md) to install TensorFlow and all it dependencies.
 Ensure the Protobuf libraries are compiled and the library directories are added to `PYTHONPATH`.

-## Getting the Oxford-IIIT Pets Dataset and Uploading it to Google Cloud Storage
+## Get the Oxford-IIIT Pets Dataset and Uploading it to Google Cloud Storage

 In order to train a detector, we require a dataset of images, bounding boxes and classifications.
 For this demo, we'll use the Oxford-IIIT Pets dataset.
 The raw